joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 Once you have declarative queries, it becomes quickly apparent they are an ideal way to change the behavior of the application.
 Like Relay, Om Next fully supports query modification.
-However it does so in a manner that does not interfere with global time travel.
+However it does so in a manner that does not compromise global time travel.

 Change `src/om_tutorial/core.cljs` to look like the following: